shaftofchina/webpage-practice/README.md

-# atatic-webpage-practice of css3 and html5
+#static-webpage-practice of css3 and html5